 Gangtok is a hill town located in the state of Sikkim

 at an altitude of 5,410 ft.
-Between 1894 to 1975 it was part of the independent Namgyal kingdom and a center of Royal administration.
-In 1975 Sikkim joined India and became a state and Gangtok became the Capital of Sikkim.
+Although Sikkim had been under the Namgyal dynasty since 1642, it was only in 1894 when the king Thutob Namgyal transferred the capital of Sikkim to Gangtok and then it became the center of Royal administration.
+In 1975 Sikkim joined India as the 22nd state and Gangtok became the Capital of Sikkim.

-Gangtok is in East Sikkim and the name Gangtok means the 'Top of the Ridge'.
+Gangtok is located in East Sikkim.
+The name Gangtok means the 'Top of the Ridge'.
 Over the years Gangtok has experienced booming economy and advancement of lifestyle.
 However it has remained as a peaceful place with a mix of different cultures and ethnicity.
 While Lepchas are the original inhabitants, they have been out numbered by immigrant Nepalis and Bhutias.
 Gangtok presently has an estimated resident population of over 160,000.

 Gangtok spreads over a forested mountain that faces the Kanchenjunga snow peaks.
 There are many vantage points in and around Gangtok from where you get magnificent views of Kanchenjunga and other Himalayan snow peaks.
 In fact every spur extending from this hill town offers a setting of a great sight.

 I took this picture from the cable car (Ropeway)

 The heart or the main hub of Gangtok town is M.G.
 Marg